-Late last year, I heard about how to qualify for the Southwest Companion Pass by earning 110,000 Southwest points or more in a single calendar year.
+Late last year, I heard about how to qualify for the Southwest Companion Pass by earning 110,000 Southwest points or more in a single calendar year (Note: This has increased to 125,000 Southwest points in a calendar year as of Jan.
+1, 2020).
 The companion pass is good for the year you earn it until the end of the following year.
 Meaning, you could hold the companion pass for almost 2 years if you time it right.

 The easiest way to earn the Companion Pass is to open up Southwest credit cards, like the Southwest Rapid Rewards Premier Business Credit Card and the Southwest Rapid Rewards Priority Credit Card after meeting minimum spending requirements.